Skip to content

 3. Security: By pinning specific versions and including file hashes, they prevent supply chain attacks.

-Tooling has been fragmented without a lock file standard, tooling has been fragmented, creating issues with portability and vendor lock-in.
+Without a lock file standard, tooling has been fragmented, creating issues with portability and vendor lock-in.
 Different tools couldn’t easily consume each other’s lock files, forcing developers to choose a single ecosystem or manage complex conversions.

 Key Features of PEP 751